-KT Rolster defeat the Afreeca Freecs to tie for first in the LCK
+KT Rolster took down the Afreeca Freecs earlier today to push into a three-way tie for first place in the LCK alongside Samsung Galaxy and Longzhu Gaming.

 With less than three weeks left in the Summer Split regular season, KT Rolster knew that they couldn’t afford any more losses.
 In order to secure sole possession of first place, a position that instantly qualifies you for the LCK finals, KT needed to win tonight’s match to catch up to both Longzhu and Samsung.